johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 The lambda expression parser takes the parser for the abstraction body as an argument.
 Technically, it wouldn't be a [combinator](https://wiki.haskell.org/Combinator) otherwise.
 More importantly, this makes it easy to work with the function on its own &ndash; in particular since we haven't implemented the parser for the term itself yet.

+We allow some flexibility in how lambda terms are constructed.
+The parser accepts both

+* lambda calculus notation, like `λx.λy.add x y`, and
+* Haskell-style syntax, e.g., `\x -> x`, using arrows and backslash instead of λ.

+In fact, even combinations of these, such as `λx -> λy.add x y` will work.

 ### Variables

 ```haskell